hyl29/cmpt276gp/README.md

 # SFU CMPT276 Fall 2015 Group 7 Project
 **As of October 22, 2018, this repository is only for reference purposes.
-The program may not run due to security vulnerabilities, dependency issues, and outdated API tokens.**
+The program may not run when deployed due to possible security vulnerabilities, dependency issues, and outdated API tokens.**

 SMCrate - Social Media Hub